MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragdropmanager_close_811482585.md

 ## -description

-Releases system resources that are used by the <xref:Microsoft.UI.Input.DragDrop.DragDropManager>.
+Releases system resources used by the <xref:Microsoft.UI.Input.DragDrop.DragDropManager>.

 ## -remarks